daisubc/ADCHEM2024/_pages/registration.md

 ### Registration Fees Include:
-•	Access to the Welcome Reception (confirmation of attendance requested in the registration form)
+- Access to the Welcome Reception (confirmation of attendance requested in the registration form)

-•	Access to all scientific sessions
+- Access to all scientific sessions

-•	Access to poster area
+- Access to poster area

-•	One (1) electronic certificate of attendance
+- One (1) electronic certificate of attendance

-•	Lunch and coffee/tea breaks for duration of the symposium
+- Lunch and coffee/tea breaks for duration of the sympsoium

-•	One (1) banquet ticket
+- One (1) banquet ticket

 Banquet tickets for guests may be purchased separately in the registration form.